It's come to my attention that some futurists are

 Use of the term "the singularity" in this context appears to

-have come mainly from the science fiction writer, Vernor Vinge,
+have originated with the science fiction writer, Vernor Vinge,

 in 1993.